code42/py42/docs/userguides/departingemployee.md

 username = user["username"]
 ```

-Next, the `py42.sdk.detectionlists.departing_employee.create()` method to add that user to the departing employee list.
+Next, use the `py42.sdk.detectionlists.departing_employee.create()` method to add that user to the departing employee
+list.
 Make sure to note its case ID if you want to do anything else right away:
 ```python
 response = sdk.detectionlists.departing_employee.create(username)  # Add the departing employee
 case_id = response["caseId"]  # Make note of its case ID